curl/curl/tests/FILEFORMAT.md

 statistical/informational purposes and for choosing or skipping classes of tests.
 Keywords must begin with an alphabetic character, `-`, `[` or `{` and may actually consist of multiple words separated by spaces which are treated together as a single identifier.
+Most keywords are only there to provide a way for users to skip certain classes of tests, if desired, but a few are treated specially by the test harness or build system.

 When using curl built with Hyper, the keywords must include `HTTP` or `HTTPS` for 'hyper mode' to kick in and make line ending checks work for tests.